 Brimham Rocks is a collection of weird and wonderful rocks formed 320 million years ago.
 A combination of glacial processes and natural weathering has worn away the softer layers of rock, leaving bizarre shapes across a 50-acre spread of moorland.
 You can see familiar shapes like the Dancing Bear and the Turtle, alongside gravity-defying formations, like the Idol, a huge boulder that rests on a tiny plinth.

 Brimham Rocks, North Moor Road, Summerbridge, HG3 4DW.

-Spurn Point is a tidal island that stretches out from the Holderness Coast like an elongated tongue.
-On the three and a half mile walk out to the point, you’ll pass mudflats, aged sand dunes and chalk grassland, which is home to the common lizard and wheatear birds.
-Once you reach the end, you can soak up the stunning views across the Humber and the North Sea.
+Spurn Point is a tidal island that stretches out from the breathtaking Holderness Coast like an elongated tongue.
+On the three and a half mile walk out to its furthest tip, you’ll pass mudflats, aged sand dunes and chalk grassland, which is home to the common lizard and wheatear birds.
+Once you reach the end, you can soak up the stunning views across the Humber and out towards the North Sea.

 Spurn National Nature Reserve, Kilnsea, East Riding of Yorkshire, HU12 0UH.

 White Scar Cave is the longest show cave in Britain.
 You’ll pass prehistoric mud pools, spectacular underground waterfalls and bizarre cave formations like the superstitious Witch’s Fingers.
 Eventually you’ll reach the Battlefield Cavern, which is 100-foot deep in some places.
 Look up to check out the thousands of stalactites that hang from above and look down to see just as many stalagmites scattered on the floor of the cave.

 White Scar Cave, Carnforthm, North Yorkshire, LA6 3AW.